GRC-to-IT (G2I) Bridge Framework

 Bridged Logic

-Summary: Comprehensive plain English synthesis of the primary + supporting controls IT can understand.
+Summary: Plain English synthesis of primary and supporting controls, written for IT teams.

 Related Controls